-You’ll find information below on what to do and who to contact in an emergency.
-We’ll also explain who’s responsible for the pipes in and around your home.
+You'll find information below on what to do in an emergency.
+We'll also explain what can cause burst pipes and how to spot a leak.

-If you suspect a water leak, you should contact us as soon as possible.
+If you suspect a water leak, you should contact a professional plumber as soon as possible.
 Don’t delay – ignoring a leak can lead to more damage to your property.

 If you have a leaking or burst pipe in your home, you should turn off your water immediately.
 You can do this by turning the stopcock.

 Stopcocks are often under the kitchen sink, but yours might be elsewhere in your home.
 It’s a good idea to find out where it is before you have an emergency.